yifanya/typings-css-modules-loader/README.md

 - `typings-for-css-modules-loader` is long time no maintenance.
 - I like `typings-for-css-modules-loader` instructions to replace `css-loader` and need't config.
 ### how to use
+npm i typeings-css-modules-loader -D
 options config is `css-loader` options.